asreview/asreview/docs/source/technical/extensions.rst

 For more information on the ASReview API for creating an extension, a technical reference for development is found under the :doc:`reference/asreview`.
-This technical reference contains functions for use in your extension, and an overview of all classes to extend on.
+This technical reference contains functions for use in your extension and an overview of all classes to extend.

 Model Extensions
 ----------------

 An extension of a :class:`asreview.models.base.BaseModel` type class.

-Model extensions extent the ASReview software with new classifiers, query strategies, balance strategies, or feature extraction techniques.
-These extensions extend one of the model base classes (:class:`asreview.models.balance.base`, :class:`asreview.models.classifiers.base`, :class:`asreview.models.feature_extraction.base`, :class:`asreview.models.query.base`).
+Model extensions extend the ASReview software with new classifiers, query strategies, balance strategies, or feature extraction techniques.
+These extensions extend one of the model base classes (:class:`asreview.models.balancers`, :class:`asreview.models.classifiers`, :class:`asreview.models.feature_extractors`, :class:`asreview.models.queriers`).

 The easiest way to extend ASReview with a model is by using the |template_link|.
 Create a copy of the template and add the new algorithm to a new model file.
 It